mtirionMSFT/DocFxQuickStart/QuickStart/docs/general/getting-started/customize-look-and-feel.md

 ![Default Template](../../.attachments/templates-custom.png)

 In **docs\\.docfx\template** you can find the custom template for generating the documentation website.
 The basic template is first referenced in **docfx.json** to apply the defaults.
 As second template our custom template is configured.
-This will add or overwrite files of the default, in our case just *main.css*.
+This will add or overwrite files of the default, in our case at least *main.css*.
+In the template we also enabled diagram support through [Mermaid](https://mermaid.js.org) in *scripts.tmpl.partial*.

 ## Material design